This is part two of a series on ‘responding to mistakes and what do you do?’ Read part 1 here.

 Once again, this is not the time to whine and bemoan and send yourself on a guilt trip to make yourself and all those around you miserable.
 Going down that path is not healthy for you or others and it does not solve the problem or address the issue.

 Sure, you messed up.
-Now get back up, dust your knees free of the dust, and forgive yourself and sprinkle some grace on yourself.
+Now get back up, dust your knees free of the dirt, and forgive yourself and sprinkle some grace on yourself.
 That is what you would do for your best friend.
 And vice versa.

 Figuring out ways to keep from making the same mistake again, empowers you and puts you in charge of your actions and reactions.

 If you back out of the garage before the door is fully risen, you can make a mental note to yourself to double check that the whole door is raised past the car height before turning the car on.
+Knowing how the mistake was made, helps you avoid the same mistake in the future.

 4. Ask if you made the mistake on accident or because you don’t know how to do something.
 (Spilling the wine was clearly an accident.
 You can usually walk across a room without a mishap.)